szarbartosz/cooked-extension/README.md

 ## acknowledgements :portugal:

-The extension is redirecting to [cooked.wiki](https://twitter.com/cooked_wiki), that is an AI powered tool for a pleasant cooking experience, created in Lisbon, by Eduardo Gonçalves
+The extension is redirecting to [cooked.wiki](https://twitter.com/cooked_wiki), that is an AI powered tool for a pleasant cooking experience, created in Lisbon, by Eduardo Gonçalves.